Jerwin87/Yelp-Capstone/README.md

 # Data Science Bootcamp Capstone Project 'ReView.
 Rating your Reviews'

+## It is still a work-in-progress as the notebooks still have to be comment and corrected

 This repository represents the capstone project of Jan, Felix, Max and me (Jérémy).

 This project is was developed as final exercise to apply all the different techniques we learned during our data science bootcamp.